MathisBurger/genDev2024/README.md

 the polling requests are stateless.
 This issue could be resolved by implementing a messaging microservice, like Apache Kafka.
 This would prompt all active instances of the backend to send updates through the WebSockets to the clients.

+Furthermore, the game update functionality takes a lot of time and resources which could be optimized by implementing multithreading for the sort and database transactions.

 Some of the database queries are not fully optimized.
 There is potential to prevent the fetching of unnecessary data and eliminate redundant `WHERE` clauses.
 Implementing these changes could decrease database load and reduce query complexity.